aginies/Deploy_HA_SLE_cluster/README.md

 The goal was to easily and quickly deploy an HA cluster in Virtual Machine to be able to test latest release and test some scenarios.
+This is a semi-automatic script, which means that it will stop on some steps, and it will stop on errors to give you ability to fix the problem if needed.

-Videos: Presentation and a demo at Youtube:
+Videos: Presentation and a demo at Youtube (based on an old release so there will be few differences with current version)
 * https://www.youtube.com/watch?v=y0herkr6x-A
 * https://www.youtube.com/watch?v=vmUpaabYV-o
 * https://www.youtube.com/watch?v=k77sa9y6Lwk